-During week 45/2017 (06/11 to 12/11), the observed morbidity ranged within the expected limits.
-Two cases of the syndrome "jaundice with acute onset" were reported from two hosting facilities.
+Furthermore, two cases of the syndrome "jaundice with acute onset" were reported from two hosting facilities.
 Further investigation showed that they were hepatitis A cases.
-Recommendations for implementing hygiene measures were given.
+Recommendations for implementing hygiene measures were given and vaccination was performed on the cases contacts.